werfyg/astar-docs/docs/dapp-staking/for-stakers/index.md

 ## Overview

-Do you love to stake?
-Or do you want to support your favorite project by staking on their dApp?
+Do you want to support your favorite project by staking on their dApp?
 You can educate yourself by reading the documentation carefully.
-In case you have any questions, come and join our Discord channel.
+In case you have any questions, come and ask us directly in our Discord channel.

 Please take the following parameters into consideration: